adharafardhin/LIFE4137/README.md

 - Gene Duplication Classification: The tool classifies duplicated genes into categories such as whole-genome duplications, tandem duplications, and segmental duplications.
 - Visualization Tools: MCScanX includes various visualization tools like dot plots, dual synteny plots, circular plots, and bar plots, helping researchers to graphically represent syntenic relationships and chromosomal rearrangements.
 - Downstream Analyses: The toolset includes multiple downstream analysis programs for advanced studies, such as detecting syntenic tandem arrays, analyzing multiple alignments, and calculating Ka/Ks values for evolutionary studies.

+#### Why MCScanX?

+MCScanX was used in this project to identify and analyze syntenic blocks—conserved regions of gene order—across the genomes of the Cochlearia species.
+This tool was crucial for detecting evolutionary relationships by highlighting areas where the gene order is preserved, particularly around centromeric regions.
+By using MCScanX, I could better understand how these regions have been conserved or diverged over time, providing insights into the structural and functional evolution of the genomes.
+Its ability to efficiently compare multiple genomes made it an essential tool for exploring the synteny and structural variation in this study.

 # SLURM: Simple Linux Utility for Resource Management